Dynamic Equilibrium with Insider Information and General Uninformed Agent Utility: Setup

-Continuing, we may also handle when the terminal payoff is that of a geometric Brownian motion.
-Indeed, this corresponds to $X_T = \mu_X T + \sigma_X B_T$ for a certain vector $\mu_X$ and matrix $\sigma_X$,\footnote{In other words, the insider's signal is multiplicative, rather than additive, in the terminal stock price.} and $\Psi(x) = e^x$.
-Clearly $X$ satisfies Assumption \ref{A:X_SDE} and $\Psi$ satisfies Assumption \ref{A:Psi}.
+We may also handle when the terminal payoff is that of a geometric Brownian motion.
+Indeed, this corresponds to $dX_t = \mu_X dt + \sigma_X dB_t$ for a certain vector $\mu_X$ and matrix $\sigma_X$,\footnote{In other words, the insider's signal is multiplicative, rather than additive, in the terminal stock price.} and $\Psi(x) = e^{x}$.
 This specification is considered in Section \ref{S:EX} below. \end{rem}